LinguaPhylo/linguaPhylo.github.io/tutorials/skyline-plots.md

 <figure class="image">
   <img src="BSplot.png" alt="Coalescent Bayesian Skyline plot">
-  <figcaption>Coalescent Bayesian Skyline analysis output.
+  <figcaption>Figure 7: coalescent Bayesian Skyline analysis output.
   The black line is the median estimate of the estimated effective population size (can be changed to the mean estimate).
   The two blue lines are the upper and lower bounds of the 95% HPD interval.
   The x-axis is the time in years and the y-axis is on a log-scale.</figcaption>